Expertise

 • Appel v.
 Berkman, et al. (Delaware Court of Chancery) (C.A.
 No. 12844-VCMR)

-After, e.g., securing a reversal from the Delaware Supreme Court, obtained a $25.5 million cash recovery for the stockholder class.
+After securing a dismissal reversal from the Delaware Supreme Court, obtained a $25.5 million cash recovery for the stockholder class.

 • Lacey v.
 Larrea, et al. (Delaware Court of Chancery) (C.A.
 No. 2019-0312-LWW)